JChander/DeepRIG/README.md

 ```

 ## Usage
-### Inferring gene regulation networks from scRNA-seq data
+### Inferring gene regulatary networks from scRNA-seq data
-To infer gene regulation networks from scRNA-seq data using `main.py` script with the following options:
+To infer gene regulatary networks from scRNA-seq data using `main.py` script with the following options:
 * `input_path` string, the path of input dataset
 * `output_path` string, the path of DeepRIG's output
 * `cv` int, Folds for cross validation (Default 3)